hasib457/nyc-fhv-trips-and-weather-etl/README.md

     ├── docs                                # Contains files about data model and ETL pipeline.
     ├── hvfhs-data-lake                     # The folder where the processed data is stored.
     ├── data                                # The folder where the raw data is stored.
+    ├── utils                               # Contains files with functions used in the ETL pipeline.
     ├── data_exploration.ipynb              # Jupyter notebook used for data exploration.
     ├── analysis.ipynb                      # Jupyter notebook used for some data analysis.
     ├── dl.cfg                              # The credentials and config used to manage the AWS resources.